Hungry Happenings

 1. Sift together flour, salt, and baking powder.

-2. Cream butter and sugar
+2. Cream together the butter and sugar.

-4. Then, add the dry ingredients and stir to combine
+4. Then, add the dry ingredients and stir to combine.

-6. Cut 16 apple shaped cookies
+6. Cut 16 apple-shaped cookies using 5-inch apple cookie cutters.

-7. Roll dough out to ⅜ inch thickness
+7. Roll dough out to ⅜ inch thickness.

-10. Refrigerate cookies for 30 min.
+9. Refrigerate the cut-out cookie dough for 30 min.

-11. Bake at 375 for 12 to 14 min.
+11. Bake the cookies for 12 to 14 minutes until set around the edges.

 Apple icing